Living on a farm in Brazil, I've gained local in-depth knowledge of food, plants, and traditions, which I share through my articles.

 I took that opportunity to grab the swimming pool net, and start scooping some out.
-My neighbors must have seen this feeble attempt at catching small fish because later that day they came over and showed me how to catch them using a plastic bottle.
+My neighbors across the lake must have seen my feeble attempt at catching small fish because later that day they came over and showed me how to catch them using a plastic bottle.

-Using an Exacto knife I passed them, they cut a small opening down the side of an old 2 liter Coca Cola bottle, about 1.5" x 3".
+Using an Exacto knife, they cut a small opening down the side of an old 2 liter Coca-Cola bottle, about 1.5" x 3".
 The important part is maintaining the flap.
 The flap is still attached and pushed inside the bottle.
-This keeps the majority of the cornmeal from floating out and helps to keep the fish in the bottle.
+This keeps the majority of the cornmeal (the bait) from floating out and helps to keep the fish in the bottle.

 Selecting a Bait for the Fish Trap

-The neighbors asked if I had cassava flour, which I didn't, so we used some bread.
-Because it was nearing the end of the day, they didn't get any fish and I was slightly disillusioned with their proposed fish trap.
-They told me to start earlier in the day and it would work.
-I decided to try cornmeal as that is something I already had and always keep here at my home.
+The neighbors asked if I had cassava flour, which I didn't, so we used some old bread.
+Daylight was fading, and we didn't catch any fish, and I was getting disillusioned with their fish trap.
+They told me to start earlier in the day, and it would work.
+I decided to try cornmeal as I always have some at my home.

-I placed the cornmeal in the bottom of the bottle and submerged it on the top step.
-This is only a few inches deep.
-The cornmeal billowed around inside the bottle like a well-shaken snowglobe.
-I decided to go low-tech and put a piece of broken concrete on it to keep it from rolling off the step and into deeper water.
+I placed the cornmeal in the bottle and submerged it on the top step, only a few inches deep.
+The cornmeal floated inside the bottle like a well-shaken snow globe.
+I decided to go low-tech, using a piece of broken concrete to keep the bottle from rolling off the step and into deeper water.

 The fish I am after are called Piaba, and there are a lot of them.
-They are a small and very pretty silver fish with orange on their tail.
+They are small, pretty silver fish with orange on their tail.
 Whenever I fish, they steal the bait.
-I don't care how secure I put it on the hook, 9 times out of 10 they take it.
 Therefore, I have no qualms about removing these from the lake.

-My neighbors put the bottle on the step so I guessed it was a good idea to do the same.
-What I have noticed is at different times of day, the step is in a shade of a near by mango tree.
+My neighbors put the bottle on the step, so I guessed it was a good idea to do the same.
+What I have noticed is at different times of day, it is in a shade of a near by mango tree.

-I have a theory that the fish don't want to swim into a dark hole so I position the bottle so the sun shines on it.
-This way the fish can see the cornmeal or bread inside and are more likely to enter the bottle.
+I have a theory that the fish don't want to swim into a dark hole, so I position the bottle, so the sun shines on it.
+This way, the fish can see the cornmeal or bread inside and are more likely to enter the bottle.
 After watching for some time, I can deduce that having the cap towards the wall is better.
 Once the fish are inside, they will swim towards the wider portion, which is the bottle's bottom.
 This is the section that is behind the flap.

-After watching the fish, they do seem to swim in and out of the bottle and treat this more like a feeding station.
+After watching the fish, they seem to swim in and out of the bottle and treat it more like a feeding station.
 A hand placed over the opening when pulling the bottle out traps them inside.

 Things Worth Noting

-I go out and check the bottle several times a day which is no hardship as it is only 15 feet from the house.
+I check the bottle several times a day which is no hardship as it is only 20 feet from the house.

-I have a deep bucket which I use to keep the fish in and this I keep in the shade.
+I have a deep bucket that I use to keep the fish in, and this I keep in the shade.
 Several times throughout the day, I empty this and put the fish into the freezer.
 There are a couple of items you should be aware of regarding using this method.

-- The fish need oxygen and if they are left too long in a bucket the oxygen will soon become depleted.
+- The fish need oxygen, and if they are left too long in a bucket, the oxygen will soon become depleted.
 You'll know this is the case if you see them gasping for air on the surface.
-Don't let this happen, although they are going to be killed, you don't need to have them suffer.
+Don't let this happen; although they will be killed, you don't need to make them suffer.

 - Don't fill the bucket more than half full with water.
 Some fish jump and can propel themselves up and out of a bucket and wiggle their way back to the body of water.
 I learned this the hard way.
-I had caught two bottlefuls of fish and when I went back to check half of them were missing.
-Their jumping skills will also be evident when you are getting them out of the bucket.
+I had caught about 40 fish, and half of them were missing when I went back to check.
+Their jumping skills will also be evident when you get them out of the bucket.

-- I put a colander in our outside sink and pour the bucket of fish into it.
-It is a good idea to use the sink strainer plug as an extra security measure as you don't want any small fish to get stuck in the plughole.
+- I put a colander in our outside sink and poured the bucket of fish into it.
+It is a good idea to use the sink strainer as an extra security measure as you don't want any small fish to get stuck in the plughole.

-- If you want to do this regularly, it's a good idea to feed the area so fish become accustomed to going there for food.
+- If you want to do this regularly, it's a good idea to feed the area, so fish become accustomed to going there for the food.

-- Just recently I noticed a predator called a wolf fish sitting on top of the bottle near the entrance.
-Not only was this keeping the small fish from coming near the bottle, he might have eaten any trying to escape the bottle.
-I solved this problem by using a live fish for bait and caught the predator using a line and hook.
+- I recently noticed a predator called a wolf fish sitting on top of the bottle near the entrance.
+Not only was this keeping the small fish from coming near the bottle, but he might also have eaten any trying to escape the bottle.
+Using a live fish for bait, I solved this problem and caught the predator using a line and hook.

 Uses of Small Fish

 There are many things we could do with these little fish.
 My neighbors will fry up the larger ones which grow to 3-4 inches.
 I also have seen them for sale at our local corner shop.
-I, however, feed them to my cat and one of the dogs, they love them and they're fresh.
+I, however, feed them to my cat and one of the dogs and the chickens, they love them and they're fresh.

 If I don't want them jumping out of the cat's food bowl and onto my kitchen floor, I will transfer them into an old ice cream tub and put them in the freezer which kills them humanely.
 After they are dead but still pliable, I put them in the fridge, until the cat decides she should be fed.